 The King's marriage to Emma of Normandy was to have disastrous long term effects for the House of Wessex.
 Emma arrived in England with an attendant train of Normans.
 Disliked by the English as foreigners, they succeeded in adding to the King's already waning popularity.
 Behaving with his customary arrogance, Ethelred succeeded in alienating his new brother-in-law and made an unsuccessful attempt to invade Normandy.

 Many of the Saxons struggled valorously and unaided by their King against the fierce Danish incursions.
-The men of Essex, led by their Ealdorman, Brithnoth, made a valiant stand against the invaders at the Battle of Maldon beside the River Blackwater in Essex, in 991, but were all slain at the battle of Maldon.
+The men of Essex, led by their Ealdorman, Brithnoth, made a valiant stand against the invaders at the Battle of Maldon beside the River Blackwater in Essex, in 991, but were all slain in the battle.
 One manuscript of the Anglo-Saxon Chronicle said a Norwegian, Olaf Tryggvason, led the Viking forces.
 The courage and loyalty of Brithnoth and his men were immortalized in Anglo-Saxon verse, in a lost manuscript in the East Saxon dialect which now survives as a fragment in the West Saxon form.

 On St. Brice's Day, (18th November) 1002, Ethelred foolishly ordered a great massacre of Danes throughout England in a single day and rivers of blood were shed.
 One of the victims of this outrage was Gunhilda, the sister of Sweyn Forkbeard, King of Denmark.
 Danish poetry recorded that Sweyn swore on the bragging cup to be avenged on the cowardly Ethelred.

 Making good his threat, England was invaded and conquered by Sweyn in 1013.
 The ineffectual Ethelred fled to Normandy with his wife, Emma, to seek sanctuary with her relations.
 Sweyn, whilst engaged in threatening Bury St. Edmunds, died suddenly of an apoplexy.
 The Witan hastily but erroneously recalled Ethelred, causing Canute, the son of Sweyn, to flee.
 Ethelred was "received with joy".
 A further year of his disastrous rule taught his long suffering subjects and the Witan to repent their hasty gesture and Canute returned.

 King Ethelred died in London in 1016, while Canute literally hammered at its gates.
 He was buried at the old Cathedral of St. Paul's, which was destroyed during the Great Fire of London.